Your support changes lives. Find out how you can help us help more people by signing up for a subscription

 “One of the biggest DIY energy-saving tweaks is to reduce the flow temperature from 80C to 60C or lower if possible,” Jo Alsop of The Heating Hub told the Big Issue.
 “A report by the Heating and Hot Water Council found that this could save 6 to 8 per cent on fuel bills.”

-However you should only turn down the flow temperature if you have a combi boiler.
+It’s important to note that you should only adjust the flow temperature if you have a combi boiler.

-The Heating Hub and NESTA have online resources showing you how to change your boiler’s flow temperature.
+The Heating Hub and NESTA have online resources to assist you in adjusting your boiler’s flow temperature.

 Turn off your boiler’s preheat setting

-Some boilers have a hot water preheat function.
-This keeps a little hot water prepared in the boiler at all times and therefore cuts down the time it takes for hot water to come out of the taps.
+Some boilers will use a preheat function to keep some hot water pre-prepared to cut the time it takes for hot water to come out of your taps.

 “If you have a Worcester, Vaillant or Ideal combi boiler, you could save another 5 to 10 per cent on your energy bills by turning off your preheat,” Alsop says.